pantheon-systems/documentation/source/content/modules-plugins-known-issues.md

 <hr />

 ### [Honeypot http:BL](https://www.drupal.org/project/httpbl)
 **Issue**: http:BL only has a module to take advantage of the service for Apache.
-Pantheon runs on nginx webservers and Apache modules are not compatible with our platform.
+Pantheon runs on nginx webservers and Apache modules are not compatible with the Platform.

 <hr />